 Empathy and compassion play vital roles in understanding the emotions of others.
 In order to truly understand what someone is feeling, you often need to imagine yourself in their position.

 Imagine that your co-worker has opened up and revealed that they are worried that their spouse is having an affair.
 A potential minefield of emotions to be sure, but take a moment to place yourself in their shoes.
 How would you feel?
 Anger?
 Fear?
 Sadness?
-By walking a mile in their shoes, you will probably have a better grasp on how they might be feeling.
+By walking a mile in their shoes, you will probably have a better grasp of how they might be feeling.

-Let Others Know that You Value Them
+Let Others Know That You Value Them

-Understanding emotions doesn’t just involve knowing what other people might be thinking—it also includes acting on that knowledge.
+Emotional awareness doesn’t just involve knowing what other people might be thinking—it also includes acting on that knowledge.